 As a guardian or conservator, you have many responsibilities to your loved one and the court.
 It’s crucial to work with a knowledgeable attorney who can help you navigate your legal duties.
-The award-winning estate planning attorneys at Lewis Kuhn Swan PC can assist you in this role.
+The award-winning estate planning attorneys at Leventhal Lewis can assist you in this role.
 We can also assist with the transfer of a guardianship from a different state to Colorado.

 Call 719-694-3000 today to discuss your situation.
 We welcome clients from Colorado Springs, Pueblo, Castle Rock, and throughout Colorado.

 In some states, the terms guardian and conservator are used interchangeably.
 In Colorado, there are distinct differences between the two roles.